 - How can you make a name for yourself in your market?

-Always point your evidence, statistics, and research back to why your business should be in existence for those it serves.
+Always point your evidence, statistics, and research back to why your business idea should be in existence for those it serves.

 Part 5: Strategy and Implementation